A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 The list below has evolved over decades of working with undergraduate and graduate students on course projects, research, external collaborations and competitions.
 The EDS encourages ways of working that lead to successful outcomes while not requiring the use of any of the below undesirable tools, materials, behaviors, mindsets, and methods.
 The hope is for as many people as possible to move from a mindset of "but wouldn't it be okay just this one time to use lizard brain thinking?" to one of "actually, it's not because I'm told not to, it's that I don't even want to revert back to lizard brain thinking"

 On-campus manufacturing.
 This is the greatest sin.
 This is a crime against your future and the future of the ecosystem around you and will leave you addicted to a way of working that is unrealistic, extractive, and childish.
-These tools serve as anti-tools, as you will quickly evolve your thinking to be limited to only consider concepts that can be easily fabricated using the machines and materials that are freely available on campus.
-You will never consider things the world outside the bubble can offer because they're not free.
+These tools serve as anti-tools, as you will quickly devolve and limit your thinking to only consider concepts that can be easily fabricated using the machines and materials that are freely available on campus.
+You will never consider things from outside the bubble because they're not free.
 When you graduate, you will not have access to any of these resources, and you shouldn't be scheming ways to regain access post-graduation.
 Move on.
 Do great things elsewhere.
-Use your time at NYUAD to prepare yourself for the true reality of your future, unberdened by NYUAD's resources.
+Use your time at NYUAD to prepare yourself for the true reality of your future, unburdened by NYUAD's resources.

 Building prototypes for class projects.
 The EDS is specifically set up to help students work on projects not directly connected to classwork.
 The professor teaching your class should provide tools, materials, and space to complete your project without requiring resources from the EDS.
 Feel free to write code, simulate, or test software in the EDS.
 Please don't work on random rats' nests of labs or projects in the EDS.

-Giving bad advice to students working in the EDS.
+Giving (likely bad) advice to students working in the EDS.
 If you're reading this list for the first time, and you've been running around the EDS telling people how to approach their project work, please stop giving my students advice.
-You are likely perpetuating myths and nonsense from a bygone era, and the EDS is encouraging students to think beyond these out-dated approaches.
+You are likely perpetuating myths and nonsense from a bygone era.
+The EDS is encouraging students to think beyond these out-dated approaches.
 I appreciate your enthusiasm; though, I'd appreciate if you'd direct that enthusiasm towards revisiting your own approaches to working.
 Being fast at cranking out vast and mediocre randomness is an anti-behavior and is deeply discouraged in the EDS.
 You likely don't quite understand the EDS, and your "advice" serves to undo the hard work being done to encourage students to refrain from taking the shortcuts you're likely peddling.

 Thinking you can "fix" the EDS by making it look more like something you already know.
+It's nice to know that the space has triggered your imagination.
+However, I can already imagine which tools you're going to suggest we should buy.
 We're not a maker-space.
 We purposefully do not host workshops.
 We don't provide technical consulting.
 We don't lend tools.
 We don't supply parts or components.
 Come talk to us about ideas, instead.
 The lab, though ever-evolving, has been carefully crafted to be exactly what it is in the moment you're seeing it today.
 While it might seem like it's "missing" something, the room, itself, is a provocation, demanding students ask themselves why they think they need a particular resource.
-Likely, students are working on assumptions that amount to pseudo-addictions to DIY / maker approaches that aren't part of professional value creation processes.
+Likely, students are working on assumptions that amount to pseudo-addictions to DIY / maker approaches that aren't part of any professional value creation processes they should look forward to in their future careers.

 Duct Tape / Duck Tape.
 If you've truly designed a system that requires Duct Tape, congratulations you're well on your way to becoming an HVAC system installer, but that's not something the EDS can help you with.
 If, on the other hand, you've made such horrible mis-calculations and errors in kludging together a last minute prototype and just need duct tape to hold it all together, we also cannot help you.
-As a rule, the EDS does not engage with students in those chaotic phases of projects, as it can only serve to tarnish our reputation.
+As a rule, the EDS does not engage with students while they're in such chaotic phases of projects, as saving students from bad thinking at the last minute can only serve to tarnish the reputation of the EDS.
 Duct tape is for emergency repairs only and is not an engineering material.
 Design your systems better, and you'll never need duct tape.

 Hot Glue.
 If you've truly designed a system to require hot glue, I don't believe you.
 Hot glue is the last resort of the absolutely desperate to just hold something together for five minutes to show in class.
 The EDS does not have hot glue and will not help you find hot glue.
 Do not bring hot glue into the EDS.
 Hot glue is for arts and crafts and is not an engineering material.
 Design your systems better, and you'll never need hot glue.

 Nails.
 If you've truly designed a system that requires nails, congratulations – you're doing wood-working or carpentry, and I hope you're enjoying those hobbies.
 The EDS has no tools or materials to support this kind of work.
 You're better off going to the Scene Shop or the Wood-working Studio in the Arts Center.
 Nails are not engineering materials and are not allowed in the EDS.
 Design your systems to both go together and come apart, and you'll never need nails.
-Also, please do not bring your nonsense projects into the EDS; it is not your homebase for this kind of work.
+Also, please do not bring your wood-working projects into the EDS; seek safe harbor elsewhere; they're not welcome here.

 Soldering.
 Sorry, but the EDS is not a maker-space or workshop.
 One should only ever need to solder in the rarest of circumstances, limited to reworking surface mount components on PCBs or assembling final products that contain components that could not be assembled by a robot.
-Most students looking for a soldering iron are doing neither of those things and are usually staring at a pile of random hardware they pray will work (having done none of the systematic thinking needed to have confidence in this hope).
+Most students looking for a soldering iron are doing neither of those things and are usually staring at a pile of random hardware they pray will work, having done none of the systematic thinking needed to have confidence in their misplaced and desperate hopes of being saved by solder.

 Alligator clips or crocodile clips.
-Sorry, these are for hobbyists.
+Sorry, no. These are strictly for hobbyists.
 If you're prototyping, please devise a better plan before jumping into building.
 Aim to build more robust and professional prototypes, and before doing any prototyping, have a solid design for the system architecture.
 More than anything, use software tools to plan and test your design.
 If you are really at a phase of prototyping that requires probing electrical signals, consider using precision test leads with micro-grabbers instead.
-If you are supplying power to a system, use more robust wiring – alligator clips have a tendency to slip and disconnect, and this rarely ends well.
+If you are supplying power to a system, use more robust wiring.
+Alligator clips have a tendency to slip and disconnect, and this rarely ends well.

 Design Thinking.
-Where do we start?
+Hell, no!
+Where to start?
 This unholy concept was unleashed on the world and promoted to death by David Kelly of IDEO.
 There is nothing fundamentally wrong about viewing problems from many angles and including constraints discovered by exploring a challenge more deeply.
 However, the classic reduction of design thinking from a process down to a brainstorming exercise in front of a whiteboard with post-it notes is a crime.
-This perverted version is what's most widely practiced and reduces what could be a very enriching deep-dive into a subject down to a bunch of ill-prepared and uninformed (but enthusiastic) individuals dumping their brains onto a surface, hoping that an idea will emerge, with the typical outcome being that the ideas of the loudest and most extroverted become the "agreed upon" path forward.
+This perverted version is what's most widely practiced and reduces what could be a very enriching deep-dive into a subject down to a bunch of ill-prepared and uninformed (but enthusiastic) individuals dumping their brains onto a surface, hoping that an idea will emerge.
+The typical outcome is that the ideas of the loudest and most extroverted become the "agreed upon" path forward when time runs out.
 This is already how the world works - the noisiest get heard most often, so we shouldn't expect that this group that is volleying around un-researched ideas will generate anything of value.
 The alternative is for the individuals to feel a deep sense of ownership and to research the ideas independently before gathering for such a conversation and to remove the impetus to arrive at some conclusion from random post-it note vomiting.

 Being busy for the sake of being busy.
 There is a widely-held misconception that simply being busy is the same as being busy working on something worthwhile.
 One way of re-stating the problem is to say that "Motion is not the same as forward movement", and if you find yourself in a situation where performative vibrating or spinning in circles is celebrated or demanded, run away, in a straight line, as fast and far as you can.

 Playing "boss" and worshipping making / keeping others busy.
-This is just a way of stroking your own ego.
+This is just a way of stroking your own ego, "boss".
 See "Being Busy for the sake of being busy".
 Don't inflict this nonsense on other people.
 Be a better leader.
+Lead by example of showing how to better choose what to work on.

 Flooding the Zone.
 You're in BAD company.
-This is a strategy from Steve Bannon.
+This is a strategy used by Steve Bannon.
 It amounts to being so chaotic and creating so much confusion for others by flooding them with things they should pay attention to.
-His hope was that you could get away with political "murder" in such scenarios because his political opponents wouldn't know what to pay attention to.
-As an individual, this presents as you pretending to be "an ideas person" who flings so many random ideas into the mix that you are clearly hoping that the people around you who deeply use their brains will get so confused by your actions that they will reach the conclusion that you MUST be smart and successful because you're always talking about a new idea.
+His hope was that his party could get away with political "murder" because his opponents wouldn't know what to pay attention to in the flood.
+As an individual, this presents as you pretending to be "an ideas person" who flings so many random ideas into the mix that you are clearly hoping that the people around you who deeply use their brains will get so confused by your actions that they will reach the conclusion that you MUST be smart and successful because you're always talking about or "working on" a new idea.
 STOP THIS.
 You are driving others to insanity by way of your anxiety-inducing behavior.
-As with the "Boy who Cried Wolf", your friends and colleagues will find ways to stop listening to you.
+Your noisy "work" is crowding out the good thinking and genuinely good advice that others in the EDS can offer by sharing their work and processes.
+As with the "Boy who Cried Wolf", your friends and colleagues will (and should) find ways to stop listening to you.
 It is a move of desperation, a Hail Mary.
 You can only ever do this once in a generation, and you should seek to never do it, at all.
 It violates the baseline agreements humans have for what constitutes a civil society.

 Using "Final" in the name of a file.
 Cardinal sin.
 Shows your naivety.

-Believing that an idea is good due to your affinity towards or association with it.
-Red flag.
+Believing that an idea is good due to your affection for or association with it.
+Big red flag.
 If you like an idea, you've likely been too nice to it.
 You shouldn't expect others to be nice to it just because you like it.
 If that's what you want, don't share your ideas with others.
 If you want real feedback or critique, brace yourself for hearing words that might feel like personal attacks.
 Hopefully, they're not, but the process is painful, nonetheless.
 Painless feedback comes from those who can't be bothered to engage.
 They say "Good Job" and go back to their life, without ever giving your work a single serious thought.

 Claiming you "have midterms this (and every) week".
 Sorry to say, but students at NYUAD who are studying engineering will have "midterms" across the span of many weeks in each semester, especially when taking a mix of 14-week and 7-week classes.
 It's too easy to use this reason to not carve out time in your schedule to work on projects you care deeply about.
 Learn how to have not a "work-life-balance" but a "school-passions-life-balance".
 Keep in mind that your schoolwork will rarely be something exceptional that you will look back on fondly.
 Do your best work outside of class.
 These out-of-class experiences are the ones in which you'll learn the most and will be the unique things you're able to speak about at length, relative to your classmates who simply focused on their GPAs.
 Beyond applying to graduate schools, no one will ask about your GPA ever again in your life.
 When given the chance to care deeply about something, learn how to care deeply, in the absence of threats from an authority figure.